-Frank Peterson joined the Navy as an electronics technician in 1952.
-Motivated by the story of Jesse Brown, the Army aviator who was shot down and killed over North Korea, Peterson applied for and was accepted into the Naval Aviation Cadet Corps.
-In 1952 Peterson completed his training with the Corps and was commissioned as a second lieutenant in the Marine Corps.
+Frank Petersen joined the Navy as an electronics technician in 1952.
+Motivated by the story of Jesse Brown, the first African American naval aviator who was shot down and killed over North Korea, Petersen applied for and was accepted into the Naval Aviation Cadet Corps.
+In 1952 Petersen completed his training with the Corps and was commissioned as a second lieutenant in the Marine Corps.
 He became the first black pilot in the Marine Corps.

-In 1979 Frank Peterson became the first black general in the Marine Corps.
+In 1979 Frank Petersen became the first black general in the Marine Corps.
 In 1986 he was named the first black commander of Quantico Marine Base in Virginia.

-Gen. Peterson served thirty-eight years in the Navy, including thirty-six as a Marine.
+Gen. Petersen served thirty-eight years in the Navy, including thirty-six as a Marine.
 He retired as a lieutenant general in 1988.
-At the time of his retirement, Gen. Peterson had earned twenty medals for bravery in combat.
+At the time of his retirement, Gen. Petersen had earned twenty medals for bravery in combat.
 He was also the senior ranking pilot in the Marine Corps and Navy from 1985 to 1988.
-General Peterson worked with several education and research organizations during and after his time in the military.
+General Petersen worked with several education and research organizations during and after his time in the military.
 These include the Tuskegee Airmen headquarters and the National Aviation Research and Education Foundation.
 He was also vice president of Dupont Aviation.

 Henry E. Dabbs, Black Brass: Black Generals and Admirals in the Armed Forces of the United States (Charlottesville, Virginia: Howell Press, 1997); Jessie Carney Smith, Black Firsts (Canton, Michigan: Visible Ink Press, 2003); Jonathan Sutherland, African-Americans at War (Santa Barbara, CA: ABC-CLIO, 2004).